Festival Special: Diwali in Binsar

 This special small group holiday offers fascinating insights into life in the foothills together with the opportunity to join in with traditional celebrations.
 Experience the bright colours, music and dancing as the springtime festival of Holi is celebrated in the Binsar Wildlife Sanctuary, or, in autumn, enjoy the magic of Diwali, the festival of light.
 Stay in charming mountain villages, enjoy some wonderful walks and experience the traditional, joyous festival celebrations.

-Please note, this holiday has fixed departure date: For Diwali from 9th November 2023 to 18th November 2023.
+Please note, this holiday has fixed departure date: For Diwali from 18th October 2025 to 28th October 2025.

 We look after you from the moment of your arrival at Delhi airport.
 Your holiday includes transfers and rail